 Morphine Addiction

-Morphine is an opioid that belongs to the drug class narcotic analgesics, which are typically used to provide relief for moderate-to-severe acute or chronic pain.
-They are sometimes called opioids or narcotics for short.
+Morphine is an opioid that belongs to the drug class narcotic analgesics, typically used to relieve moderate to severe or chronic pain.

-Morphine works by blocking pain signals from traveling through the nervous system to the brain.
-It is available in more short-acting formulations for as-needed pain relief and extended-release form for around-the-clock treatment for pain, especially for large procedures like surgery.
+Morphine is available in more short-acting formulations for as-needed pain relief and an extended-release form for around-the-clock treatment for pain, especially for large procedures like surgery.
+Morphine keeps pain signals from traveling through the central nervous system (CNS) to the brain.

 Morphine Prescriptions